-Inquisitive people will want to test how accurate is an image search tool.
+Inquisitive people will want to test how accurate is a reverse image search.
 This can be quite an interesting practice.

 To test the accuracy of the popular reverse image search applications, take a picture that you have on your computer.
 It can be a picture of yourself or of the scenery that you have photographed and have not posted it on the internet.
 Now go to the images search site or tool, and upload the image and click on ‘Search Similar images.’

-What images search does is that it tries to match similarities; like the shape of your face, the color of your hair, clothes and other factors.
+What images search does is that it tries to match similarities; like the shape of your face, the color of your hair, clothes, and other factors.
+It can accurately perform facial recognition by generating the result of similar images.
 You cannot blame the reverse image search tools for failing to find your image as you have not uploaded the picture on any internet site!

 If you have taken pictures of a place you have visited and have not uploaded them on any site; if you search by image, it will display similar pictures but not necessarily of the place you visited and photographed.